Hell: Taoism

-Chinese folk beliefs
+Buddhist hells became "so much a part of [many Daoist sects] that during funeral services[,] the priests hang up scrolls depicting" similar scenes.
+Typically, Daoist hells are "said to be ten in number" and "are sometimes said to be situated under a high mountain in Sichuan".
+"Each is ruled by a king serving as judge, surrounded by ministers and attendants who carry out his decisions."
+Punishment is usually "inflicted with the use of torture instruments", although there are some non-physical and more metaphysical punishments.
+However, this type of Daoist hell is usually not final and a soul will make a journey of refining by going through at least several hells and their punishments until it is reincarnated into another body in the human world.

+Chinese traditional and syncretic religion

 Diyu is the realm of the dead in Chinese mythology.
 It is very loosely based upon the Buddhist concept of Naraka combined with traditional Chinese afterlife beliefs and a variety of popular expansions and re-interpretations of these two traditions.
 Ruled by Yanluo Wang, the King of hell, Diyu is a maze of underground levels and chambers where souls are taken to atone for their earthly sins.

 Incorporating ideas from Taoism and Buddhism as well as traditional Chinese folk religion, Diyu is a kind of purgatory place which serves not only to punish but also to renew spirits ready for their next incarnation.
 There are many deities associated with the place, whose names and purposes are the subject of much conflicting information.

 The exact number of levels in Chinese hell – and their associated deities – differs according to the Buddhist or Taoist perception.
 Some speak of three to four 'Courts', other as many as ten.
 The ten judges are also known as the 10 Kings of Yama.
 Each Court deals with a different aspect of atonement.
 For example, murder is punished in one Court, adultery in another.
 According to some Chinese legends, there are eighteen levels in hell.
 Punishment also varies according to belief, but most legends speak of highly imaginative chambers where wrong-doers are sawn in half, beheaded, thrown into pits of filth or forced to climb trees adorned with sharp blades.

 However, most legends agree that once a soul (usually referred to as a 'ghost') has atoned for their deeds and repented, he or she is given the Drink of Forgetfulness by Meng Po and sent back into the world to be reborn, possibly as an animal or a poor or sick person, for further punishment.